 - Addition Printable (link below)

 Have your learners work in partners, groups or independently for this game.
 Fill a small bucket with the erasers or manipulatives you choose.
 Have your learners take turns rolling two die.
 They may write the equation they create on the free printable you can download by clicking on the image at the bottom of this post.

 We loved using the truck erasers because we were able to go a little bit deeper into our fine motor practice.
-Instead of just placing the erasers on the table we changed it up a bit by having to place the trucks in a row all facing the same direction.
-It was so much fun and so tricky trying to use the chopsticks to turn a tiny eraser!
+Instead of just placing the erasers on the table, we changed it up a bit by placing the trucks in a row and facing the same direction.
+It was so much fun yet so tricky trying to use the chopsticks to turn a tiny eraser!

 Get your free addition game printable by clicking the download image below!